remithzu/efi-sonoma-t440p/README.md

     <b>Balena Etcher</b>

-    Run Balena Etcher and select disk image of Hackintosh, than select USB drive and Flash.
+    Run Balena Etcher and select disk image, than select USB drive and Flash.

     <b>Manual</b>

     Format USB Drive to EFI bootloader using disk or gParted (Linux) or Partition Wizard (Windows).
+Copy and paste `com.apple.recovery.boot` from `OpenCorePkg/Utilities/macrecovery/` to EFI Partition.

 5. CopyPaste the EFI Folder to the EFI Partition